chapmanb/cloudbiolinux/README.md

 ### Starting an instance

-Each time you'd like to use EC2, you need to create a remote instance to work with, which can be done nicely via the [AWS console][4].
-Pick an AMI, start an instance and ensure that it is running.
+Each time you'd like to use EC2, you need to create a remote instance to work with; the [AWS console][4] is useful for managing this process.

-For building from scratch, you will need to increase the size of the root filesystem to fit all of the CloudBioLinux data and libraries.
-This is done by starting the instance from the commandline:
+When building from scratch with Alestic images, you will need to increase the size of the root filesystem to fit all of the CloudBioLinux data and libraries.
+This is done by starting the instance from the commandline with:

-       % ec2-run-instances ami-1aad5273 -k sobchak-keypair -t m1.large
+       % ec2-run-instances ami-1aad5273 -k kunkel-keypair -t m1.large
                            -b /dev/sda1=:20
        % ec2-describe-instances i-0ca39764

+On Ubuntu 10.04, you then need to ssh into the instance and resize the filesystem with:

+       % sudo resize2fs /dev/sda1

+On 11.04 the resize happens automatically and this is not required.

 # Documentation